About Helmm Deodorant

 As a company, Helmm (ZGTL, LLC) was co-founded by Zachary M. Groffsky and CEO Lindsey Taylor Wood in 2017 and had only recently started marketing their different deodorant formulations.
 As a result, they didn't boast any online customer feedback at the time of our research.

-While we didn’t test any of their deodorants to provide firsthand feedback, it seems like their luxury-level zinc alloy containers and refillable cartridges could help you choose a scent that matches your mood for the day, while also using much less plastic than traditional deodorant.
+Their luxury-level zinc alloy containers and refillable cartridges could help you choose a scent that matches your mood for the day, while also using much less plastic than traditional deodorant.

 Furthermore, with scents developed by decorated French perfumer Cecile Hua, you likely won’t smell the same as anyone else you encounter.